-9 MORTGAGE PORTFOLIO
+9. MORTGAGE PORTFOLIO

-2011 £ 2010 £
+2012 £ 2011 £

-At 1 January 22,905,760 23,746,981

-Mortgage redemptions in the year (1,803,247) (1,941,315)

-Amortisation of discount 1,100,095 1,100,094
+At 1 January Mortgage redemptions in the year Amortisation of discount 22,202,608 (1,970,296) 825,071 22,905,760 (1,803,247) 1,100,095

-At 31 December 22,202,608 22,905,760
+At 31 December 21,057,383 22,202,608

-The mortgage loans advanced by the Company have no fixed maturity date but would terminate on the earlier of, the date of sale of the property, or the death of the mortgage account holder
+The mortgage loans advanced by the Company have no fixed maturity date but would terminate on the earlier of the date of sale of the property or the death of the mortgage account holder

-10 SHARED APPRECIATION RIGHTS RECEIVABLE
+10. SHARED APPRECIATION RIGHTS RECEIVABLE

 The right for the Company to receive a share of the capital appreciation arising on the individual mortgages, as set out in the original loan agreements, is classified as an embedded derivative, in accordance with the principles of IAS 39.
 The embedded derivative has been valued separately from the host contract using current HPI.
-No estimate has been made of the effect of future HPI as the directors consider that this is impractical.
+No estimate has been made of the effect of future HPI as the directors do not consider it is possible to provide a reliable estimate.
+As a borrower could sell immediately, spot price is deemed more appropriate to use